Top of the page

 When a baby is born early, some body systems may need extra help for a while.
 A premature baby's nervous system may not be mature enough to send all the right signals at the right time.
 These babies often have a breathing problem called apnea.
 Apnea is a pause in breathing for 20 seconds or more.
 During the pause, there is a drop in oxygen in the blood.
 When this happens, your baby's heart rate might also slow down (bradycardia).

-If your baby still has apnea spells when it is time to come home, you can use a home apnea monitor.
-A nurse will teach you how to use the monitor and what to do if the alarm sounds.
-Usually the babies begin to breathe again on their own.
-If not, you can gently rub your baby, and usually the breathing starts again.
+If your baby still has apnea spells when it is time to come home, you may get a prescription for caffeine medicine for your baby.
 A nurse also may show you special ways to feed and hold your baby to help him or her breathe.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your doctor or nurse call line now or seek immediate medical care if: